dotnet/AspNetCore.Docs/aspnetcore/performance/caching/hybrid.md

 By default `HybridCache` uses <xref:System.Runtime.Caching.MemoryCache> for its primary cache storage.
 Cache entries are stored in-process, so each server has a separate cache that is lost whenever the server process is restarted.
 For secondary out-of-process storage, such as Redis or SQL Server, `HybridCache` uses [the configured `IDistributedCache` implementation](xref:performance/caching/distributed), if any.
 But even without an `IDistributedCache`implementation, the `HybridCache` service still provides in-process caching and [stampede protection](https://en.wikipedia.org/wiki/Cache_stampede).

+> [!NOTE]
-**Note:** When invalidating the cache by key or by tags, it will be invalidated in the current node and in the secondary out-of-process storage.
-However, the in-memory cache on other nodes will not be affected.
+> When invalidating cache entries by key or by tags, they are invalidated in the current server and in the secondary out-of-process storage.
+However, the in-memory cache in other servers isn't affected.

 ## Optimize performance